Silberengel/next.orly.dev/docs/NIP-XX-distributed-directory-consensus.md

 Each participating relay MUST generate and maintain a long-term identity keypair separate from any user keys:

 - **Identity Key**: A secp256k1 keypair used to identify the relay in the consortium.
 The public key MUST be listed in the `pubkey` field of the NIP-11 relay information document, and the relay MUST prove control of the corresponding private key through the signature mechanism described below.
-- **Signing Keys**: secp256k1 keys used for Schnorr signatures on attestations and directory events
+- **Signing Keys**: secp256k1 keys used for Schnorr signatures on acts and directory events
 - **Encryption Keys**: secp256k1 keys used for ECDH encryption of sensitive consortium communications

 The relay identity key serves as the authoritative identifier for the relay and MUST be discoverable through the standard NIP-11 relay information document available at `https://<relay-domain>/.well-known/nostr.json` or via the `NIP11` WebSocket message.
 This ensures that any client or relay can verify the identity of a consortium member by requesting their relay information document and comparing the public key.